indiaawake/indiaawake.github.io/source/The-Awakening/index.md

 Jai Hind!"

 So that's the beginning, the story of **IndiaAwake**.

 If you are reading up this page, that's because we have started.
-We have made one tiny step.
+We have taken one tiny step.
 It's a great challenge infront of us, you and me, as to explore how to use technology to share information,as to what we can do.
 And a bigger challenge is to create waves of postivity.

 I'm going to keep writing these thoughts as they come.
-Hopefully, we shall soon see the amazing energy that you have in you to help all of us out.
+Hopefully, we all shall soon see the amazing energy that you have in you to help all of us out.

 -Sameeri Marryboyina